LERCAutomation/DataExtractor-UserGuide/setup/setup.rst

    \newpage

-As a final step the Data Extractor tool is added to the toolbar.
+As a final step the DataExtractor tool is added to the toolbar.
 This is done from the **Command** tab in the Customize dialog (:numref:`figAddInCommands`).
-Click on **Add-In Controls** and the Data Extractor tool will be shown in the right-hand panel.
+Click on **Add-In Controls** and the DataExtractor tool will be shown in the right-hand panel.

 .. _figAddInCommands:

 .. figure:: figures/AddInCommandsAnnotated.png
 	:align: center

-	Finding the Data Extractor tool in the add-in commands
+	Finding the DataExtractor tool in the add-in commands

 .. raw:: latex

    \newpage

 To add the tool to the toolbar, simply drag and drop it onto it (:numref:`figDragDropTool`).
 Close the Customize dialog and **save the document**.
-The Data Extractor tool is now ready for its final configuration and first use.
+The DataExtractor tool is now ready for its final configuration and first use.

 .. _figDragDropTool:

 .. figure:: figures/DragAndDropTool.png
 	:align: center

-	Adding the Data Extractor tool to the new toolbar
+	Adding the DataExtractor tool to the new toolbar

 .. raw:: latex